The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 If you are over 45 and have completed more than two years of service with your employer, you are entitled to an additional week of notice.

-If you do not receive notice of termination or pay in lieu, you may make a complaint to the Fair Work Ombudsman.
+If you do not receive notice of termination or pay in lieu or redundancy pay (if your employment was terminated because of redundancy), or if your employer does not make any other payment due to you on termination (for example, for your accrued but untaken annual leave), you may make a complaint to the Fair Work Ombudsman.
 You should do this as soon as possible.
-If your entitlement to notice of termination comes from an Enterprise Agreement, Australian Workplace Agreement, Individual Transitional Employment Agreement or contract of employment you may also file a claim with the Fair Work Ombudsman.
+You may also file a claim with a court.

-If the Fair Work Ombudsman cannot recover your pay in lieu of notice, any legal proceedings to recover your pay in lieu of notice must be commenced within six years of the date your notice was due to be paid to you.
+If the Fair Work Ombudsman cannot assist you to recover your entitlements, or if you choose to take direct legal action against your former employer, any legal proceedings to recover your entitlements must be commenced within six years of the date that entitlement was due to be paid to you.

 Can I make an unfair dismissal claim?